ubclaunchpad/LP-website/src/docs/Onboarding/leads.md

 - [`#ask-design`](https://ubclaunchpad.slack.com/archives/CK6D4QD8U): questions for design
 - [`#ask-strategy`](https://ubclaunchpad.slack.com/archives/CJVF0FQHG): questions for strategy

 As a lead, you should also lead in Slack participation by example - please make sure you join any channels you find interesting and participate in them!
-See [our Slack guide](/handbook/tools/slack.md#finding-channels) for more details.

 ### Slack Status